dsomleff/docker-camp/README.md

 - We can use CCC to sent requests to 3rd party API, which is not the par of our Container.
 That feature works out of the box.
 - We can communicate from COntainer to our local machine (mongoDB installed locally e.g.).
 For this we should use `host.docker.internal` instead of `localhost` (address) in all links (URL) which is responsible for connection.
 - We can communicate with another Container.
 Basic solution: grab IP address of Container where we would like to sent a request and use it instead of `localhost` in URL.
+- Docker Network - all Containers can communicate with each other and IPs are automatically resolved.
+- To sent request from one Container to another simply put `Container Name` instead of `localhost` in URL.
 - It's a good practice to have multiple Containers, where every Container focused on an one thing.
 App code (1t Container) and DB (2d Container) e.g.

 ## <a name="commands"></a>Commands